Accelerated Gradient Methods for Geodesically Convex Optimization: Tractable Algorithms and Convergence Analysis: Abstract

 \section{Abstract}

-In this paper, we generalize the Nesterov accelerated gradient (NAG) method to solve Riemannian optimization problems in a computationally tractable manner.
-The iteration complexity of our algorithm matches that of the NAG method on the Euclidean space when the objective functions are geodesically convex or geodesically strongly convex.
-To the best of our knowledge, the proposed algorithm is the first fully accelerated method for geodesically convex optimization problems without requiring strong convexity.
-Our convergence rate analysis exploits novel metric distortion lemmas as well as carefully designed potential functions.
-We also identify a connection with the continuous-time dynamics for modeling Riemannian acceleration in Alimisis et al.~\cite{alimisis2020continuous} to understand the accelerated convergence of our scheme through the lens of continuous-time flows.
+We propose computationally tractable accelerated first-order methods for Riemannian optimization, extending the Nesterov accelerated gradient (NAG) method.
+For both geodesically convex and geodesically strongly convex objective functions, our algorithms are shown to have the same iteration complexities as those for the NAG method on Euclidean spaces, under only standard assumptions.
+To the best of our knowledge, the proposed scheme is the first fully accelerated method for geodesically convex optimization problems.
+Our convergence analysis makes use of novel metric distortion lemmas as well as carefully designed potential functions.
+A connection with the continuous-time dynamics for modeling Riemannian acceleration in \citep{alimisis2020continuous} is also identified by letting the stepsize tend to zero.
+We validate our theoretical results through numerical experiments.